Ai-Dhruv/Machine-Learning-Practice/README.md

 - Scikit-Learn
 - Jupyter Notebook

+## 📂 Repository Contents

+This repository includes:

+- Machine Learning algorithms
+- Data preprocessing techniques
+- Model training and evaluation
+- Real-world projects
+- Experiment notebooks

-## 🎯 Goals
+## 🎯 Learning Goals

-- Build a strong foundation in Machine Learning.
+- Strengthen Machine Learning fundamentals
+- Improve problem-solving skills
-- Understand algorithms through practical implementation.
+- Build practical projects
-- Work on real-world datasets and projects.
-- Explore advanced ML and Deep Learning concepts.
+- Explore advanced Machine Learning and AI concepts
-- Maintain a structured learning portfolio.

-## 📈 Progress
+## 📈 Status

-This repository is continuously updated with new notebooks, projects, and experiments as I advance in Machine Learning.
+This repository is actively maintained and regularly updated with new notebooks, projects, and learning materials.

-## ⭐ Future Additions
+## ⭐ Support

-- Random Forest
-- Support Vector Machine (SVM)
-- Gradient Boosting
-- Feature Engineering
-- Model Deployment
-- Deep Learning
-- Neural Networks
-- Computer Vision
-- Natural Language Processing (NLP)
+If you find this repository helpful, feel free to star the repository.

 ---

-**Author:** Dhruv
+**Made with by Dhruv**